umerinayat/React.js/1_Redux-doc.md

 ---

-# Creating a folder structore for keeping the redux related code files
+# Creating a folder structure for keeping the redux related code files

 <ul>
     <li>